I am an Associate Professor at the School of Economics, Universidad de los Andes in Bogotá, Colombia.

-My research lies in the field of Development Economics and focuses on two topics: First and foremost, I'm interested in the analysis of violence and forced displacement and in understanding whether they can thrust victims into poverty through economic, social, and behavioral channels.
-Second, I'm also interested in the two-way relationship between goals, aspirations, and poverty, and how they influence socioeconomic mobility.
+My research lies in the field of Development Economics and focuses on two topics: First and foremost, I'm interested in the analysis of violence and forced displacement and in understanding whether they can thrust victims into poverty through economic, psychological, and behavioral channels.
+Second, I'm also interested in the relationship between aspirations, poverty, and socioeconomic mobility.

-Since 2013, I have been working on Semillas de Apego, a group-based psychosocial intervention for primary caregivers in communities exposed to violence in Colombia.
-The program promotes healthy child-parent attachments as a pathway for a proper development among children exposed to violence.
-By fostering mothers’ mental health and capacity to become a source of emotional protection, we can help children reach their full potential amid such traumatic circumstances.
-Between 2014 and 2015, we developed a curriculum and tested it in a small pilot study.
-Currently, we are conducting an RCT of Semillas de Apego.
+Since 2013, I have been leading the implementation and evaluation of Semillas de Apego, a group-based psychosocial intervention for primary caregivers in communities exposed to violence in Colombia.
+The program aims to promote maternal mental health and healthy child-parent emotional bonds as a pathway for a proper development among children exposed to violence.
+In doing so, we aim to help children reach their full potential amid traumatic and adverse environments.
+We conducted an RCT of the intervention in Tumaco, Colombia between 2018 and 2020 and are currently working on an at-scale pilot of the program in 5 Colombian municipalities.
 Read more about our work here.